sshnoc/controller/README.md

 Now your SSH client is successfully connected to the controller server and TCP port 8000 is reverse forwarded from the socket file above.
 Please mind that due to a simple implementation of the socket file forwarding it is mandatory to name socket files on the server as `./nodes/<Node Id>/<Port>.sock`

 ### Production
 In production you need a server with a public interface.
 Start a Mongo database.
 Select a free port and a Server Id.
 Install and start the server on that port like above.
 Open that port in the firewall.
 Select a Node Id.
 Generate SSH keys on the clients and create the node with the public key in the admin shell.
 Now you can connect with a simple SSH command.
-Probably you also need automation.
+Likely you need automation.
 On the server side you can use supervisor or systemd to start the server in the background.
 On the client side use autossh or a simple shell script with nohup.